stellar/xdrgen/README.md

 [![Build Status](https://travis-ci.org/stellar/xdrgen.svg)](https://travis-ci.org/stellar/xdrgen)
 [![Code Climate](https://codeclimate.com/github/stellar/xdrgen/badges/gpa.svg)](https://codeclimate.com/github/stellar/xdrgen)

 `xdrgen` is a code generator that takes XDR IDL files (`.x` files) as specfified in [RFC 4506](http://tools.ietf.org/html/rfc4506.html) and spits code out in various languages.

 ## Status

 Xdrgen is a very early project.
 Aside from the test fixtures in [spec/fixtures](spec/fixtures), the only .x files that have been thrown at it are the .x files used for the
 [stellar-core project](https://github.com/stellar/stellar-core).

 Xdrgen presently supports three output languages:  ruby, javacript, and golang:

 - ruby: complete support
-- javascript: complete but only lightly exercised
+- javascript: complete support
-- golang: buggy and experimental
+- golang: currently using a fork of go-xdr, but has complete support

 Testing is _very_ sparse, but will improve over time.